Kiri Vehera Stupa |

 Period: 12th century A.D.

-Language: Medieval Sinhala
+Script & Language: Medieval Sinhala

 Content: The inscription records that the king (Nissanka Malla) was pleased to exact tribute from the Cola, Pandya and other countries.
 It also says that he had pillars of victory set up at Rameswara (India) and a temple (Devalaya) built bearing the name 'Nissankeswara'.
-On his return after the victories, a pavilion with this inscription was built for worshiping the relics of Buddha.
+On his return after the victories, a pavilion with this inscription was built for worshipping the relics of Buddha.

 Reference: Wickremasinghe,1928